Architecture

 2. deskradar-bootstrap.service starts (oneshot, requires lcd)

-├─ Sends status updates to LCD service throughout
+- Sends best-effort status updates to the LCD service

 3. deskradar.service starts (after bootstrap + network-online)

-└─ Main aircraft tracking app, reads config, polls dump1090
+- Main aircraft tracking app reads config and polls dump1090

 4. deskradar-configurator.service starts (after bootstrap + network-online)